Alipsa/renjin-client-data-utils/README.md

 # Version history

 ### 1.3-SNAPSHOT
-- add column convenience methods (getColumnForName, getColumnIndex, getColumn)
+- add Table column convenience methods (getColumnForName, getColumnIndex, getColumn)
+- Make Table data immutable, this allows for some performance optimizations and makes usage much clearer (Table to process data from Renjin, RDataTransformer to handle mutable data to and from Renjin)

 ### 1.2
 - Add docs